 Medicaid is free health insurance for specific families that meet the low-income guidelines established by their state.
 Cancer patients without insurance can get immediate treatment directly with zero premium costs – if they belong to one of these disadvantaged groups.

 - People over 65, blind, or permanently disabled

 - Pregnant women

 For people in one of these groups, Medicaid has at least three pathways with distinct income-eligibility criteria that vary by state.
 Paying close attention to details is the best way to get quick approval.

 Cancer patients without insurance can get treatment via regular Medicaid free if they meet the income criteria established by their resident state.
-Federal poverty guidelines have two critical components, and you do not want to jeopardize approval by making a careless mistake.
+Federal poverty guidelines have two critical components: you do not want to jeopardize approval by making a careless mistake.